PJWalker/daggerheart/content/The Witherwild.md

 *You can use the prompt below to start your campaign, or create your own.*

 The Reaping Eye is stowed in a secure vault beneath the central tower of Haven’s wizarding school, seemingly impossible to recover.
-A secretive and dangerous rebel group, led by a mysterious figure known only as the **Fanewraith** (she/her), has hatched a plan to end the curse of the Witherwild: find the Great Owl, Nikta, and pluck out the Sowing Eye.
+A secretive and dangerous rebel group, led by a mysterious figure known only as the **[[Fanewraith]]** (she/her), has hatched a plan to end the curse of the Witherwild: find the Great Owl, Nikta, and pluck out the Sowing Eye.
 While this may solve the immediate problem, the long-term consequences are not being considered, just as they weren’t when Haven invaded.

 Haven’s beleaguered spymaster, **Kreil Dirn** (he/him), is not a popular person in Haven.
 He is responsible for rooting out insurgents, stopping schemes before they have a chance to start, and keeping a close watch on Haven’s internal activities.
-Kreil has never agreed—at least not openly—with **Archmage Phylax’s** (they/them) decision to steal the Reaping Eye, and the consequences they’ve all paid for that decision have been grimly vindicating.
+Kreil has never agreed – at least not openly – with **Archmage Phylax’s** (they/them) decision to steal the Reaping Eye, and the consequences they’ve all paid for that decision have been grimly vindicating.

 Recently, Kreil uncovered the Fanewraith’s plot and is horrified by the possibility of her success.
 Knowing he can’t send a troop of Haven soldiers deep into the woods to hunt down and stop the Fanewraith from stealing the Sowing Eye, Kreil uses his vast network of informants and spies to find a group of adventurers who can bring the Fanewraith to swift justice.